 1) Is most of the access required on one beamline/instrument?
 Is so, then you should send the proposal to the facility where most access is needed.

 2) Is the demand or competition for one of the instruments/beamlines considerably greater than all others?
 If this is the case then the proposal should be sent to the panel where the competition is highest.
 Each facility needs to ensure that the highest quality investigations are carried on all of its beamlines.

 If after consideration of these questions you are unsure about which facility is most appropriate then please contact one of the following:

 Laurent Chapon (firstname.lastname@example.org), Director Physical Science Diamond

 Philip King (firstname.lastname@example.org), Spectroscopy and Support Division Head, ISIS

 Sean Langridge (email@example.com), Diffraction and Materials Division Head, ISIS

 • Before you submit your proposal you should consult with Diamond and ISIS staff so that we can confirm that you have made the best choice of review panel and thereby smooth your path.

 • The need for guaranteed access to both facilities must be justified explicitly within your science case.

-• When you have submitted your proposal you must send an email to Philip (firstname.lastname@example.org) and Trevor (email@example.com) to tell us that you have submitted a joint proposal.
+• When you have submitted your proposal you must send an email to Philip (firstname.lastname@example.org) and Laurent (email@example.com) to tell us that you have submitted a joint proposal.
 We will look after the rest of the process for you!